-Learning Outcome - The learner will: Asses ssment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when segregating the area for 1.1 Interpret and extract relevant information from drawings, risk assessments, method statements, specifications, schedules, site inspections and manufacturers' information. highways works.
+Learning Outcome - The learner will: Asses sment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when segregating the area for highways works.
+1.1 Interpret and extract relevant information from drawings, risk assessments, method statements, specifications, schedules, site inspections and manufacturers' information. ingilitays works.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, risk assessments, method statements, schedules, manufacturers' information, statutory regulations, current legislation, official guidance and Codes of Practice governing traffic management relating to the highways works.
 2 Know how to comply with relevant legislation and official guidance when segregating the area for highways works.
 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe and healthy working practices when segregating the area for highways works.
 3.1 Use health and safety control equipment safely to carry out the activity in accordance with current legislation and organisational requirements when segregating the area for highways works.
-3.2 Comply with information relating to specific risks to rning Outcome - The rner will: Asse Assessment Criterion - The learner can: 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to segregating the area for highways works, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
-3.4 Describe how the relevant health and safe Describe how the relevant health and safety control equipment should be used in accordance with the 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries, traffic incidents and other task-related hazards.
-4 Select the required quantity and quality of resources for the methods of work to segregate the 4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment. area for highways works.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: signs, lights, guards and portable traffic lights pedestrian and vehicular traffic control systems tools and ancillary equipment.
-4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4.4 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4.5 Describe any potential bazards associated with the
+3.2 Comply with information relating to specific risks to health when segregating the area for highways works.

+- Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to segregating the area for highways works, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV). - 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions. - 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries, traffic incidents and other task-related hazards. - Select the required quantity and quality of resources for the methods of work to segregate the area for highways works. - 4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment. - 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - signs, lights, guards and portable traffic lights - pedestrian and vehicular traffic control systems - tools and ancillary equipment. - 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported. - 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources. - 4.5 Describe any potential hazards associated with the resources and methods of work.